ktham/packer-templates/README.md

     if applicable.
   - Templates are not configured with any Vagrant-specific things, though the intention is for them to be able to work with Vagrant.
+  - Different builders are split into separate template files, rather than a single template file with multiple builders.
+This makes it easier for others to use only the pieces they want.

 If you plan on submitting a template, please adhere to the above rules, which are quite simple.
 Thanks!